robthejedi/kafka-from-the-outside/README.md

 ## Prerequisites
 1. Horton Works HDP Sandbox Version 2.4
 2. Kafka broker turned on in the sandbox VM
-3. VM IP Address added to /etc/hosts file as xxx.xxx.xxx.xxx sandbox.hortonworks.com
+3. VM IP Address added to /etc/hosts file on the host machine as xxx.xxx.xxx.xxx sandbox.hortonworks.com

 ## Verifying Kafka on the sandbox